 A Doctor and an andrologist will look over the results from all the tests and will make an assessment on their suitability to be a sperm donor.
 Being rejected as a donor does not always mean there is anything wrong, it usually means the sperm might have failed the freeze and thaw tests or the necessary criteria set by the fertility industry and the governing body.
 If the andrologist has any serious concerns, they will inform the donor and advise them.

 Now, assuming they are one of less than 5% of men who qualify, they will be invited to begin regular donations.
-This means visiting the sperm bank no more twice a week for three to six months.
-The London Sperm Bank has two locations, the first is on Harley Street which is open for donations from 8.30am to 3.30pm and the second is at The Bridge Centre near London Bridge station which is open from 8.00am until 3.00pm.
+This means visiting the sperm bank on a weekly basis for a period of three to six months.
+London Sperm Bank is based in London Bridge, and is open for visits between 7:15am and 15:30pm.

 Lastly, the question everyone wants to hear the answer to.
 People often ask ‘how much do UK sperm banks pay?’ and we have to make one essential point very clear.
 We don’t pay, we compensate.
 The HFEA which regulates the fertility industry rightly insists we emphasise this distinction.
 The amount offered is not a payment, and a person should never feel compelled to donate for financial gain but rather because they want to help a family in need.
 So, the monies a donor receives is to compensate for out of pocket expenses.
 The amount in the UK is set at £35 per visit.

 The whole point of sperm donation in the UK is to help other people who are unable to start a family.
 Our donors are on the programme for altruistic reasons, and the compensation is incidental.
 The men on the donor sperm programme will all have different reasons for participation, but it’s likely none of them are doing it for financial gain.
 And for that reason, we salute them.